Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Visual Representation with Transformer

 So far, most works tackling cross-modal tasks with transformer architecture have primarily applied it to linguistic representation, with certain schemes to embed it together with visual representation, mostly by tokenizing the visual representation in some ways.
 Such tokenization of visual representations has for the most part relied on pre-trained convolutional neural networks.
 For example, ViLBERT (\cite{NEURIPS2019_c74d97b0}) relies on Faster R-CNN to extract image regions as tokens.
 However, some of the recent researches have suggested that even convolution may be safely replaced by transformer architecture, which may arguably imply that more fundamentally different changes may be possible with obtaining visual representations.
 While these works do not explicitly deal with cross-modal tasks, they suggest critical implications as to the prospects of cross-modal tasks, as will be discussed in Sec~\ref{sec:5}.
 We thus briefly introduce recent important works on vision representation with transformers in this section.

-\cite{dosovitskiy2020image} proposes Vision Transformer (ViT) and suggests that pure transformers can achieve comparable performance on image classification tasks.
+(\cite{dosovitskiy2020image}) proposes Vision Transformer (ViT) and suggests that pure transformers can achieve comparable performance on image classification tasks.
 While closely following the original transformer architecture, they split images into patches, feed the sequence of linear embeddings of these patches as input to transformer, so that 2D images are represented as a sequence of flattened patches.
 In a similar spirit as masked language modeling in BERT, they perform \textit{masked patch prediction}, in which the model is trained to predict the mean 3bit color for each patch.
 In particular, their ablation study with variations in dataset size shows that pre-training with the largest dataset, JFT-300M (\cite{Sun_2017_ICCV}), resulted in better performance, implicating that, as in language domain, training a transformer-based model with a massively large amount of image data can lead to models with outstanding performances.
+Pyramid vision transformer (\cite{DBLP:journals/corr/abs-2102-12122}) expands upon vision transformer and demonstrates that convolution-free models can be extended to a wider range of computer vision tasks, including object detection, semantic segmentation, and instance segmentation.
+VidTr (\cite{DBLP:journals/corr/abs-2104-11746}) further shows that videos can also be handled without using convolutions.

 iGPT (\cite{pmlr-v119-chen20s}) proposes another direction for applicability of transformer in vision.
 It proposes to train a sequence transformer for pixel prediction, first by reshaping the pixels into 1D sequence, then by performing pre-training objectives of auto-regressive next pixel prediction and masked pixel prediction.
 The model that is trained at the scale and architecture of GPT-2 turns out to outperform Wide ResNet on CIFAR-10 pixel prediction task.
 This result implies a promising research direction for image generation and image enhancement with transformer.
 In fact, Image Transformer (\cite{parmar2018image}) and image processing transformer (IPT) (\cite{chen2020pretrained}) have demonstrated that transformer-based models can outperform conventional models in various tasks, such as image super-resolution and de-noising.